-All undergraduate business students are required to take core courses, concentration courses related to their major and allied courses, which take place outside of the Opus College of Business.
-In addition, Business Communication majors take four extra communication courses.
+All undergraduate business students are required to take liberal arts core curriculum courses, foundational and major-specific business courses, and allied courses from outside the College of Business in key areas such as economics, math, and statistics.
+In addition, Business Communication majors take additional courses in media and communication.

 ACCT 100 Principles of Accounting I